basekit/docs.basekit.com/getting-started/index.md

    By accepting the terms and conditions you are confirming you have a good knowledge of HTML and CSS, as you will not be able to use this feature without these skills.

 3. ## Editing code
    When opening the **Developer** tab the code editor will appear.
 You can start editing your template's files via this editor.
 Once you have completed your changes, click Save.
-Your site will reload and your changes will be visable.
+Your site will reload and your changes will be visible.

 {% include imagecenter.html image="/assets/content/getting-started/editor.jpg" alt="BaseKit Code Editor" %}